 Staying home if you’re sick.

 Using separate cutting boards and plates for raw meats.

 Keeping raw meats away from other foods in the refrigerator.

 Thawing frozen foods in the refrigerator, cold water, or the microwave – never the counter.

-If you've experienced symptoms listed above and are still unsure whether it’s a stomach bug, food poisoning, or any other illness, stop by a WellNow location near you.
-Skilled health care team at WellNow is ready to help.
+If you've experienced the symptoms listed above and are still unsure whether it’s a stomach bug, food poisoning, or any other illness, stop by a WellNow location near you.
+The skilled health care team at WellNow is ready to help.
 We're open for extended-hour care, 7 days a week.

 Information contained in this blog is for informational or educational purposes only and does not substitute professional medical advice or consultations with healthcare professionals.
 The content is not meant to be complete or exhaustive or to apply to any specific individual's medical condition.
 Always refer to the personalized information given to you by your doctor or contact us directly.

 Virtual care, walk-ins, or reserve a time online—

 healthcare on your terms.

 This medical information has been reviewed for accuracy by Dr. Robert Birenbaum, Chief Medical Officer for WellNow Urgent Care.